brockn/hdfs-nfs-proxy/README.md

 1. Create the mount location

         mkdir /mnt/hdfs

 2. Add this entry to /etc/fstab

         localhost:/   /mnt/hdfs   nfs4       rw,intr,timeo=600,proto=tcp,port=2050      0 0

-3. Ensure you have maven installed and hadoop command configured with *-site.xml pointing at the namenode
+3. Ensure you have maven installed and hadoop command configured with *-site.xml pointing at the namenode.

 4. Build the package with dependencies and start

         mvn package && ./start-nfs-server.sh

     Which will build, test, and then startup the HDFS NFS Proxy.

 5. Mount hdfs

        sudo mount /mnt/hdfs

-6. You should now be able to access HDFS

-The script ./start-nfs-client-tests.sh runs basic tests.
+6. You should now be able to access HDFS.
+Note: The script ./start-nfs-client-tests.sh runs basic tests.

 # What is not implemented